Understanding the Spread Operator in JavaScript

 consider using other methods like

-for deep copying. - Future Development: The use of the spread operator might become more widespread as the JavaScript language evolves, especially in handling immutable data, functional programming, and similar scenarios.
+JSON.parse(JSON.stringify(object))for deep copying. - Future Development: The use of the spread operator might become more widespread as the JavaScript language evolves, especially in handling immutable data, functional programming, and similar scenarios.